caiyue1993/PrefsMate/README.md

 ## Preparation

-1. A plist file containing formatted data
+## 1. Prepare a plist file containing formatted data

 Taking example of the image above, the formatted plist file looks like this:

 ![plist structure](https://i.loli.net/2017/09/29/59cdb7a32ed93.png)

+(Don't be afraid of this long file.
+In fact you just need to do some clickable things.)

-2. Create the table view and do parsing job
+## 2. Create the table view and arrange parsing job
 ```swift
 private lazy var tableView: PrefsTableView = {
         return Mate.createPrefsTableView()
 }()
 ```

-You can do parsing job in viewDidLoad():
+You can add the parsing code in viewDidLoad():
 ```swift
  do {
       try Mate.parseWithSource(self, plistUrl: pListUrl) {